Starting All Over Again (Mel and Tim song)

-"Starting All Over Again" is a 1972 song by the cousin duo Mel & Tim.
+"Starting All Over Again" is a 1972 song by the cousin duo Mel and Tim.
 It is the title track of their second LP.
 It was their second and final top 40 hit in the U.S. and Canada.
 It peaked at number 19 on the Billboard Hot 100, spending five months on the American charts.
 On the R&B chart, the song peaked at number 4.

 The cousins performed "Starting All Over Again" on Soul Train on March 17, 1973.
 They appeared on the show along with Al Green.